bampli/book/model.md

 ## PROCESS

 In the concept introduced by Deming, the Process Steps participate in a process of continuous improvement, or **Kaizen**.
 To this end, counting on SPC assistance, management shall establish operational definitions, perform sampling, measurements and control charts to reflect the process quality.
+Process Steps should be designed and executed according to skills and activities required by the Process.

 ```
 "The process is divided into steps; the work enters in one step, changes its